-Cabling that is not part of a permanent infrastructure, such as temporary runs used for outside broadcasts, should be carefully coiled and uncoiled to avoid tested.
+Cabling that is not part of a permanent infrastructure, such as temporary runs used for outside broadcasts, should be carefully coiled and uncoiled to avoid kinking and they should be regularly tested.
 Cables showing any sign of damage should be replaced.